-If Oscar Wilde and Nicky Haslam had sired a love child in the eighteenth century, I think it would have been a Horatio “Horace” Walpole.
+Strawberry Hill House in London’s leafy suburb of Twickenham is possibly the most unusual house in London.
+If Oscar Wilde and Nicky Haslam had sired a love child in the eighteenth century, I think it would have been its architect, a Horatio “Horace” Walpole.
 He had wit, he had style, and he clearly lived by the adage that more is more.
 And his lasting legacy is a holiday pad like no other: it’s a gothic object d’art in itself, totally bonkers and absolutely fabulous.
-Come on a tour of Strawberry Hill House in Twickenham with me, and witness the art of gloomth.
+Come on a tour of Strawberry Hill House with me, and witness the art of gloomth.
 You might want to pack some smelling salts.

 Born in 1717, Horace Walpole was the son of the first British Prime Minister, Sir Robert Walpole.
 He was educated at Eton and Cambridge after which he embarked on a Grand Tour from 1739 to 1741.
 The expedition would influence the interior design of his future home, although many of the Gothic references would come from buildings closer to home.